Monocotyledon: Leaves

-The cotyledon, the primordial Angiosperm leaf consists of a proximal leaf base or hypophyll and a distal hyperphyll.
+The cotyledon consists of a proximal leaf base or hypophyll and a distal hyperphyll.
 In monocots the hypophyll tends to be the dominant part in contrast to other angiosperms.
 From these, considerable diversity arises.
 Mature monocot leaves are generally narrow and linear, forming a sheathing around the stem at its base, although there are many exceptions.

 Leaf venation is of the striate type, mainly arcuate-striate or longitudinally striate (parallel), less often palmate-striate or pinnate-striate with the leaf veins emerging at the leaf base and then running together at the apices.

 There is usually only one leaf per node because the leaf base encompasses more than half the circumference.
 The evolution of this monocot characteristic has been attributed to developmental differences in early zonal differentiation rather than meristem activity (leaf base theory).

 Roots and underground organs

 The lack of cambium in the primary root limits its ability to grow sufficiently to maintain the plant.
 This necessitates early development of roots derived from the shoot (adventitious roots).
 In addition to roots, monocots develop runners and rhizomes, which are creeping shoots.
 Runners serve vegetative propagation, have elongated internodes, run on or just below the surface of the soil and in most case bear scale leaves.
 Rhizomes frequently have an additional storage function and rhizome producing plants are considered geophytes (Tillich, Figure 11).
 Other geophytes develop bulbs, a short axial body bearing leaves whose bases store food.
 Additional outer non-storage leaves may form a protective function (Tillich, Figure 12).
 Other storage organs may be tubers or corms, swollen axes.
 Tubers may form at the end of underground runners and persist.
 Corms are short lived vertical shoots with terminal inflorescences and shrivel once flowering has occurred.
 However, intermediate forms may occur such as in Crocosmia (Asparagales).
 Some monocots may also produce shoots that grow directly down into the soil, these are geophilous shoots (Tillich, Figure 11) that help overcome the limited trunk stability of large woody monocots.